dwyl/flutter-stopwatch-tutorial/README.md

 Wouldn't it be nice to have a page where we could see the timers that are currently in the database?
-We fancy it would :wink:.
+We fancy it would 😉.

 Let's do it.

-Inside the `build` function function, in the `appBar` property, change it to the following.
+Inside the `build` function function, in the `appBar` property, change it to the following snipet of code.
 This will add an `IconButton` that, when pressed, it will navigate the user to another page showing a list of the persisted timers.

 ```dart